-More than 40 previous Olympians and World Champions will attend the YOG to mentor young participants.
-They will offer support and advice through “Chats with Champions” informal talks and workshops.
+More than 40 previous Olympians and World Champions attended the YOG to mentor young participants.
+They offered support and advice through “Chats with Champions” informal talks and workshops.

-The YOG are being promoted by 104 ambassadors from across the globe aged between 18 and 25 who are athletes, coaches, students or young professionals.
-They are encouraging their peers to take part in activities demonstrating Olympism while sharing their experiences through social media.
+The YOG were promoted by 104 ambassadors from across the globe aged between 18 and 25 - athletes, coaches, students and young professionals.
+They encouraged their peers to take part in activities demonstrating Olympism while sharing their experiences through social media.

-Reporters aged between 18 and 24 will participate in a cross-platform journalist-training program gaining on-the-job experience working alongside professionals.
+Reporters aged between 18 and 24 took part in a cross-platform journalist-training program gaining on-the-job experience working alongside professionals.

-Local students are benefitting from the YOG with a school and college program encouraging participation.
-Students are being provided the opportunity to try Olympic sports like hockey.
+Local students benefited from the YOG with a school and college program encouraging participation.
+Students were provided with the opportunity to try Olympic sports like hockey.

-One non-athlete participant who symbolizes the entire games is the brightly coloured mascot Nanjinglele.
-Its shaped like riverstones which are natural feature of the region.
+One non-athlete participant who symbolized the entire games was the brightly coloured mascot Nanjinglele, shaped like riverstones which are natural feature of the region.
 The name “lele” sounds like the Chinese word for happiness.

 Nanjing Olympic Sports Centre

-The focus will be on the complex which is based in Hexi New City on the Yangtze River.
-It has a holding capacity of more than 60,000.
-There is a stadium, arena, gymnasium, natatorium, media centre and tennis centre all within close proximity of each other.
+The focus was on the complex based in Hexi New City on the Yangtze River.
+It has a holding capacity of more than 60,000 with a stadium, arena, gymnasium, natatorium, media centre and tennis centre all near each other.

-The main stadium with its two distinctive red arches will be the focus for the opening and closing ceremonies.
-It will also host 37 athletics events between 20 to 26 August with more than 600 competitors vying for medals.
+The main stadium with its two distinctive red arches was the focus for the opening and closing ceremonies.
+It also hosted 37 athletics events between 20 to 26 August with more than 600 competitors vying for medals.

-Aquatics will be held in the natatorium which is based in the northeastern part of the stadium.
-Swimming events will take place between 17 to 22 August with approximately 400 young athletes taking part.
-It will be followed by diving which takes place between 23 to 27 August, as 48 divers take part in five events.
+Aquatics were held in the natatorium, based in the northeastern part of the stadium.
+Swimming events took place between 17 to 22 August with approximately 400 young athletes taking part.
+It was followed by diving which took place between 23 to 27 August, as 48 divers took part in five events.

-Gymnastics, beach volleyball, cycling, field hockey and rugby will also take place in the complex.
-The modern pentathlon events will take place both here and at Nanjing International Expo Centre.
+Gymnastics, beach volleyball, cycling, field hockey and rugby also took place in the complex.
+The modern pentathlon events took place both here and at Nanjing International Expo Centre.

 Wutaishan Sports Centre

-Based in the centre of Nanjing it will be home to the basketball events between 18 and 26 August.
-It will also host table tennis between 17 to 23 August.
+Based in the centre of Nanjing the Wutaishan Sports Centre was home to the basketball events between 18 and 26 August.
+It also hosted table tennis between 17 to 23 August.

-The football events will take place both here and at the Jiangning Sports Centre between 14 to 27 August.
+The football events took place both here and at the Jiangning Sports Centre between 14 to 27 August.

 Nanjing International Expo Centre

-Boxing, fencing, taekwondo and weightlifting will be based in this landmark venue which is in the centre of Hexi New City.
+Boxing, fencing, taekwondo and weightlifting were based in this landmark venue which is in the centre of Hexi New City.

-The modern pentathlon events will take place both here and at Nanjing Olympic Sports Centre.
+The modern pentathlon events took place both here and at Nanjing Olympic Sports Centre.